 Wampler Latitude Tremolo Deluxe Guitar Effects Pedal

-The Wampler Latitude is a more premium option for mid-tier to advanced guitarists that want a more robust set of options.
-Amazingly, this particular tremolo pedal has five dials on it and is one of the best tremolo pedal with tap tempo on the market today.
+The Wampler Latitude is a more excellent option for mid-tier to advanced guitarists that want a more robust set of choices.
+Amazingly, this particular tremolo pedal has five dials on it and is one of the best tremolo pedals with tap tempo on the market today.

 This device has one of the most natural-sounding signal paths of any of the tremolo pedals on the market today.
 If you're looking for a Fender-friendly tremolo sound, then this might be a great pedal for you.
 This is probably because the signal path used in this product is purely analog, not choppy-sounding like digital.